ControlPI

 REAL

-Output signal in manual operation
+Output signal in manual mode

 Function description